-City of Gold Coast (City) works in partnership with TransLink to provide public transport options including scheduled bus and train services and community and complementary transport services.
+City of Gold Coast (City) works in partnership with TransLink to provide public transport options including scheduled bus, train and tram services, and community and complementary transport services.
 We provide $6 million annually to the Department of Transport and Main Roads to improve the public transport network in the city.

-- Passengers can now access South East Queensland's entire public transport network via Google Transit.
-It's fast, convenient and easy to use.
+Passengers can also access South East Queensland’s public transport network via Google Transit.

 Queensland Rail trains connect major centres on the Gold Coast including Helensvale, Nerang, Robina and Varsity Lakes and also serve Ormeau and Coomera.
 Trains run at regular intervals to and from Brisbane with bus connections to Surfers Paradise, Southport and Broadbeach.
 Timetable information is available through TransLink.

 The new G: light rail system operates from 5am to midnight on weekdays and throughout weekends.
 The route links Gold Coast University Hospital, Southport, Surfers Paradise and Broadbeach with a 7.5 minute service between 7am and 7pm weekdays.